Samsung Controversy: Unrealistic Advertisement Of Women Running Late At Night

 “The ‘Night Owls’ ad was created to send a positive message about individualism and the freedom to exercise at any time.”

-In light of the death of Ashling Murphy, who was slain on the run in January, women’s safety group Reclaim These Streets has called the advert “tone-deaf.”
+In light of the death of Ashling Murphy, who was slain on the run in January, women’s safety group Reclaim These Streets has called the ad “tone-deaf.”

 According to the Office for National Statistics, half of all women have felt insecure while travelling alone in the dark at some point.